kylemclaren/qdrant-on-fly/README.md

 This setup requires several environment variables:

 - **QDRANT__SERVICE__API_KEY**: Qdrant supports a simple form of client authentication using a static API key.
-This can be used to secure your instance.
-The API key will need t be set via the `api_key` header in any client request to the cluster.
+The API key will need to be set via the `api_key` header in any client request to the cluster.
 More [here](https://qdrant.tech/documentation/guides/security/).
 - **TAILNET_DOMAIN**: Your Tailscale unique [tailnet name](https://tailscale.com/kb/1217/tailnet-name/).
 - **TAILSCALE_AUTHKEY**: Your Tailscale pre-authentication ([**auth key**](https://tailscale.com/kb/1085/auth-keys/)) key to let you register new nodes.
 Needs to be `reusable` and `ephemeral`.